 Allow from xxx.xxx.xxx.xxx

-This blocks all access to the WordPress login page, with the exception of connections coming from the IP address listed (your home or office).
+This blocks all access to the WordPress login page, except for connections coming from the IP address listed (your home or office).
 To permit additional IP addresses to access the page, simply repeat the Allow from line and include the IP addresses you wish to add (one IP address per line).

-Changing your admin username is the first step in protecting your account.
-The second is strengthening your password.
+Changing your admin username is the first step in protecting your account, and the second is strengthening your password.
 WordPress prefers the use of strong passwords but is pretty lenient if you wish to be lazy.
-If you haven’t already, it’s time to abandon that traditional password and use a password manager application such as LastPass or 1Password.
+If you haven’t already, it’s time to abandon that traditional password and use a password manager application like LastPass or 1Password.
 Alternatively, try a passphrase instead.

 For more tips, check out this great advice on strengthening your account password over at WordPress.com.